Do you love your fountain pen so much that you constantly use it to write cards and notes?

 Best Fountain Pen Ink Brands

-For owners of refillable fountain pens that work with bottled ink, we made a list below of some of the best fountian pen inks there are.
-Although we couldn’t possibly include every single ink, we have selected some of the most common color from a variety of different brands.
+For owners of refillable fountain pens that work with bottled ink, we made a list below of some of the best fountain pen inks there are.
+Although we couldn’t possibly include every single ink, we have selected some of the most common colors from a variety of different brands.